kubos/kubos/docs/ecosystem/services/app-service.rst

     }

 Under the covers, the service receives the mutation and identifies the current active version of the application specified.
-It then calls that version's binary, passing along the run level as a command argument, as well as any additional arguments specified with ``args``.
+It then calls that version's binary, passing along any additional arguments specified with ``args``.

 If the application immediately fails, the ``errors`` field will contain a message with the application's return code.

-If an instance of the application with the requested run level is currently running, the ``startApp`` request will be rejected and an error will be returned.
+If an instance of the application is currently running, the ``startApp`` request will be rejected and an error will be returned.

 Passing Additional Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~